 Zoos teach our children all the wrong lessons.
 Instead of learning respect and care for a species on the brink of extinction, children are taught that captive abuse will save elephants.
 Zoo elephants cannot be reintroduced to the wild to “save” the species.
 If the multi-day, highly stressful transport does not kill them, they will suffer and most likely die in the wild because their zoo life does not prepare them to live on their own and integrate into wild herds.
 Baby zoo elephants are fated to live a life of misery in order to generate revenues that service humans, not the species.

-The stress and suffering endured by the three LA Zoo elephants can be measured by the difference between their natural habitat in the wild with that of the zoo exhibit.
+The stress and suffering endured by the elephants held in the Los Angeles Zoo can be measured by the difference between their natural habitat in the wild with that of the zoo exhibit.
 In the wild, elephants typically walk tens to hundreds of miles a day.
 Elephants in the LA Zoo are limited to a few acres, with unnaturally hard, arthritis-inducing substrates, including cement at the bottom of their pools.
-Tina, Billy, and Jewel are subject to the constant clicking of hot-wired fences that are not only disturbing, but prevent the elephants from reaching vegetation that they would naturally seek out.
+They are subjected to the constant clicking of hot-wired fences that are not only disturbing, but prevent the elephants from reaching vegetation that they would naturally seek out.
 This punitive restriction only underscores their helplessness and hopelessness.
 Moreover, the elephants cannot use the entire three acre exhibit at any one time.
 Instead, they are moved on a human schedule through heavy metal gates into different enclosures, with Billy always kept alone.

 The elephants are subjected to yet further violations.
 The LA Zoo’s so-called “breeding program” is equivalent to rape.
 Again, given science’s recognition of elephant sentience, this characterization is accurate and is in no way an exaggeration.
 In captive breeding programs, personnel massage an elephant’s prostate or invade orifices to prompt ejaculation and sperm production for insemination in a female elephant held captive elsewhere.
 It is highly significant that Billy refuses to ejaculate even though he is in musth, a heightened state of sexual arousal.
 This not only points to his full awareness of what is happening to him, but also of his suffering from the indignities sustained.
 The zoo’s plan is to use Billy’s sperm to breed more captive elephants who will never be released to the wild or live anywhere resembling their natural habitat – and, like commodities, be moved from one zoo to the next, without their mother’s love or their sisters, brothers, and cousins’ companionship.

 In summary, the entire captive enterprise is perverse.
 What people see when they visit the LA Zoo are not normal healthy elephants, but highly traumatized individuals teetering on the edge of total breakdown.
 The City of Los Angeles has always been a model of progress and ethics, and should join other cities – New York, Chicago, Detroit, Toronto, and London – in closing their captive elephant exhibit.
 Please choose to be a leader in this cause that is compelled by science and plain decency.
-Support the Elephant Guardians of Los Angeles by advocating to close the Elephants of Asia Exhibit at the Los Angeles Zoo, end the captive breeding of elephants and send Billy, Tina, and Jewel to an appropriate sanctuary where they can live out their lives with some degree of comfort, peace, privacy, and security.
+Support the Elephant Guardians of Los Angeles by advocating to close the Elephants of Asia Exhibit at the Los Angeles Zoo, end the captive breeding of elephants, and send all the Elephants to an appropriate sanctuary where they can live out their lives with some degree of comfort, peace, privacy, and security.

 Thank you for your consideration.